-Bridging awards mark a girl’s transition from one leadership level to the next.
-An exciting time in a Girl Scout’s life, the earning of the award and completion of the activities are designed to emphasize the continuity of one Girl Scout program and to welcome girls to an anticipated “next level.”
-Girl Scouts of the USA, in partnership with the Girl Scouts of Northern California and Girl Scouts, San Diego-Imperial Council, has aligned Bridge to Girl Scout Brownie and Bridge to Girl Scout Junior awards with the Girl Scout Leadership Experience.
-These revised award requirements for these levels replace those in grade-level handbooks.
-Additional grade-level Bridging Award updates are currently in development.
-Please check out the GSUSA site for the latest updates.
+Bridging awards mark a girl's transition from one leadership level to the next.
+An exciting time in a Girl Scout's life, the earning of the award and completion of the activities are designed to emphasize the continuity of the Girl Scout program and to welcome girls to an anticipated "next level."
+For more information, visit http://www.girlscouts.org/program/basics/for_volunteers/bridging_awards/.

 The national award program is explained in detail in the grade level handbooks and journey books.
 These are designed to recognize girls for achievement in learning, skill development and service to others.

 Girls of all grade levels can now earn the My Promise, My Faith pin developed by Girl Scouts of the USA.
 This pin, which girls can earn once a year, complements existing religious recognitions and allows all girls to further strengthen the connection between their faith and Girl Scouts.
 For more information, visit http://www.girlscouts.org/program/basics/faith/.